 10. Drink tea

 Teas are very healthy and you should drink them throughout the year.
 However, if you’re not a type of person who likes tea, you should at least make sure you drink it during winter.
-Sipping on some tea is an excellent way to supply your body with vitamins and antioxidants and to warm up at the same time.
+Sipping on some tea is an excellent way to supply your body with vitamins and antioxidants.
+It helps to warm your body at the same time.

 11. Get Adjusted